-You don't need to fmd a revolutionary organization to join to get active-you and your friends already comprise one!
+You don't need to find a revolutionary organization to join to get active-you and your friends already comprise one!
 Together, you can change the world.
 Stop wondering what's going to happen, or why nothing's happening, and start deciding what will happen.
 Don't just show up at the next demonstration, protest, punk show, traffic jam, or day at work in passive spectator mode, waiting to be told what to do.
 Get in the habit of trading crazy ideas about what should happen at these events-and of making those ideas reality!

-An affinity group could be a sewing circle, a bicycle maintenance collective, or a traveling down troupe; it could come together for the purpose of starting a local chapter of Food Not Bombs, discovering how to turn a bicycle into a record player, or forcing a multinational corporation out of business through a carefully orchestrated program of sabotage.
+An affinity group could be a sewing circle, a bicycle maintenance collective, or a traveling clown troupe; it could come together for the purpose of starting a local chapter of Food Not Bombs, discovering how to turn a bicycle into a record player, or forcing a multinational corporation out of business through a carefully orchestrated program of sabotage.
 Affinity groups have planted and defended community gardens, built and burned down and squatted buildings, organized neighborhood childcare programs and wildcat strikes; individual affinity groups routinely initiate revolutions in the visual arts and popular music.
 Your favorite band-they were an affinity group.
 It was an affinity group that invented the airplane.
 Another, composed of disgruntled Nietzsche enthusiasts, nearly succeeded in assassinating Adolph Hitler during the Second World War.
 One published this book.

-For affinity groups and larger structures similarly based on consensus and cooperation to Function, it is essential that everyone involved be able to rely on each other to come through on their commitments.
-When a plan is agreed upon, each individual in a group and each group in a duster should choose one or more critical aspects of the preparation and execution of the plan and offer to bottomline them.
+Let five girls and boys meet who are resolved to the lightning of action rather than the quiet agony of survival-from that moment, despair ends and tactics begin.
+For affinity groups and larger structures similarly based on consensus and cooperation to function, it is essential that everyone involved be able to rely on each other to come through on their commitments.
+When a plan is agreed upon, each individual in a group and each group in a cluster should choose one or more critical aspects of the preparation and execution of the plan and offer to bottomline them.
 Bottomlining the supplying of a resource or the completion of a project means guaranteeing that it will be accomplished somehow, no matter what.
 If you're operating the legal hotline for your group during a demonstration, you owe it to them to handle it even if you get sick; if your group promises to provide the banners for an action, make sure they're ready, even if that means staying up all night the night before because the rest of your affinity group never showed up.
 Over time you'll learn how to handle crises, and who can be counted on in them-just as others will learn how much they can count on you.

 Although one of the rules of thumb for affinity groups is that they should not be so large as to need formal structures for discussions, larger meetings-between clusters of affinity groups, for example-may require them.
 Be warned: using such protocol unnecessarily will bog down discussions and alienate participants, and can even foster needless antagonism and drama.
 On the other hand, if an assembly shares good faith in a given approach and works out its details together, such structures can make group decision-making quicker, easier, and more responsive to the needs and interests of everyone involved.
-No system is better than the people who partiupate in it; make sure in advance that everyone is comfortable with the format you use.
+No system is better than the people who participate in it; make sure in advance that everyone is comfortable with the format you use.